-This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and Nativeroment Act 1987, refer document most not be used for any purpose which may breach any copyright.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and Native or each act 1987.
+The document must not be used for any purpose which may breach any copyright.